PortelliA/Telco-Dataset-EDA/README.md

 # Telco Customer Churn Analysis

 ## Introduction
-This is a personal project using data analysis techniques to business suggestions based on the EDA.
-The Telco Customer Churn dataset was suggested for those new to this style of analysis.
+This is a personal project using r tidyverse & SQL to make suggestions based on the EDA.
 The data was sourced from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

 ## Dataset Summary